 Description: an in-depth explanation of your talk, read only by reviewers.
 An outline of your talk along with a time breakdown is encouraged but not required.
 Please do not include any personally identifiable information in the description, as this will effectively de-anonymize the proposal.

-- Speaker Profile: The speaker profile section will be hidden from the reviewers when they read through all the talks.
+- Bio: The speaker profile (“Bio”) section will be hidden from the reviewers when they read through all the talks.
 After discussing the talks and narrowing down the selection, the profile section will be revealed and then the team will make a final decision.
 Please do not put any personally identifiable info in any other field!.

 The following sections are optional: